Dedicating ourselves to learning how natural Earth systems function and to freely share this knowledge with everyone on Earth

 Enjoying life; grateful for the privilege to live, learn and to serve

-Treating all people equally without regard to ethnicity, gender, age, location, social status, belief or political affiliation
+Treating all people equally without discerning ethnicity, gender, age, place, social status, belief or political affiliation

 Fostering collaboration with like-minded individuals throughout the world

 Forgiving each other, especially ourselves, when we are not always able to reach our highest aims

 Using scientific method to study, understand, communicate and demonstrate evidence-based solutions to our humanity which is facing serious ecological and environmental problems.